The only bookmark you need if you ever want to start a business in Michigan.

 DBA: In Michigan, your Fictitious Business Name should be valid for 5 years (unless you change company name or other information listed on the FBN) at which point you’ll need to renew it with the county.

 Corporation: Your business must keep corporate records at its principal place of business.
-Every year, an officer of your corporation must file an annual report.
+By May 15 of each year, an officer of your corporation must file an annual report.
+LLCs and Corporations will pay a filing cost of $25.
 This can be filed online here.

 Franchise Taxes: There is no franchise tax in Michigan.
 Michigan corporations are taxed annually at a flat 6% rate.